 Brand Strategic Framework Process

 Great brand strategy revolves around clearly and honestly articulating what makes your firm different from your primary competitors and the many other firms in the market.
-For example, many law firms say that quality work, depth of experience and/or client service is the differentiator.
+For example, many professional services firms say that quality work, depth of experience and/or client service is the differentiator.
 While that may be true, for a brand identity centered around these values to have integrity in the marketplace, the firm’s clients must agree that these are, in fact, the top qualities that make the firm different from other firms with which they have worked.